 Some group interviews you’re informed of, but some can turn out to be a real shocker.
 More and more companies think group interviews are a great way to shortlist candidates and quicken the hiring process.
 Because this format is a more realistic setting of how you will work with others.
 It can also be a way to see how you perform under pressure.
 With the importance of office equations increasing, group interviews are being conducted all the more.
 It could either have a panel of interviewers or it could have fellow interviewees or it could be both.
 Here, in all such cases, your interaction levels are monitored, your attitude and problem-solving skills also come to the fore.
-Let’s look at some tips using which you can ace the group interviews.
+Let’s look at some tips using which you can ace a group interviews.

 Keep A Straight Face